-The essential aim of testosterone replacement therapy is to restore serum testosterone to the middle of the normal physiological range and to minimise the signs and symptoms of testosterone deficiency (hypogonadism).1-4 In all types of male hypogonadism testosterone replacement therapy forms the core of the treatment.
-A number of different androgen preparations and dosage forms are available, and treatment can be individualised to correct the testosterone deficiency in primary and secondary hypogonadism and to enhance patient health and well-being.1-4
+The essential aim of testosterone replacement therapy is to restore serum testosterone to the middle of the normal physiological range and to minimise the signs and symptoms of testosterone deficiency (hypogonadism).1-4 In all types of male testosterone deficiency (hypogonadism) testosterone replacement therapy forms the core of the treatment.
+A number of different androgen preparations and dosage forms are available, and treatment can be individualised to correct the testosterone deficiency (hypogonadism) in primary and secondary testosterone deficiency (hypogonadism) and to enhance patient health and well-being.1-4

-Currently marketed treatment options for testosterone replacement therapy for male hypogonadism are summarised below.
+Currently marketed treatment options for testosterone replacement therapy for male testosterone deficiency (hypogonadism) are summarised below.

-An ideal preparation of testosterone will raise testosterone levels back into the mid-normal range to reverse the symptoms of testosterone deficiency.
+An ideal preparation of testosterone will raise testosterone levels back into the mid-normal range to reverse the symptoms of testosterone deficiency (hypogonadism).
 It will also be well tolerated and offer a convenient dosing schedule and means of administration at a reasonable cost.
 1-4

 The transdermal gel/solution contains native testosterone in a clear and colorless formulation which is absorbed by the skin within a few minutes after the morning application to the upper arms, shoulders and abdomen.
 The serum testosterone concentration remains very reliably within the normal range for 24 hours after application.2

 Intramuscular injections come in two forms: short-acting injections which are given at 2-3 weekly intervals; and longer acting injections, such as testosterone undecanoate, which are given at 10-14 weekly intervals.
 The long acting preparation provides a more stable and physiological testosterone profile and is associated with a good level of patient compliance.